bartoszkorszun/KursAndroidStudio/Readme.md

-This is a projest that has been done while attending the Android Studio course on Udemy.
+This is a projest that has been done while attending the Android Studio course on Udemy.com.
 This is a simple app for keeping your car statistics etc. It was fun.
 I'm looking forward to biulding an app from scratch by myself :)